 Amsterdam and Utrecht are moving forward on environmental zones

-As part of their ultimate aim of banning polluting vehicles, the cities of Amsterdam and Utrecht decided to introduce environmental zones starting in 2016.
+As part of their ultimate aim of banning polluting vehicles, the cities of Amsterdam and Utrecht decided to introduce environmental zones.
 On 1 January 2016, Utrecht was the first municipality in the Netherlands to introduce an environmental zone free of old diesel cars.
 In addition, the city intends to ban all non-electric scooters from the city centre from 2020.
 Initial research is currently being undertaken into ways of using licence-plate scanners to distinguish between polluting and clean two-wheelers.
 This research will also examine whether such a measure will be practicable for residents.

 Amsterdam has announced that, as of 2018, it will ban two-stroke and four-stroke scooters that were first authorised for use prior to 1 January 2011 from the inner city.
-Finally, as of 1 January 2017, diesel cars that were first authorised prior to 1 January 2000 are no longer be permitted within the A10 ring road.
+Finally diesel cars that were first authorised prior to 1 January 2000 are no longer be permitted within the A10 ring road.

 All buses to and from Amsterdam Airport Schiphol to be fully electric from 2018

 From 2018, all buses going to and from Amsterdam Airport Schiphol as part of the new concession will be fully electric.
 This is one of the requirements stipulated in the new Amstelland-Meerlanden concession; Schiphol Airport falls within this concession area.
 The City Region of Amsterdam – like virtually every other region in the Netherlands – aims to have fully switched over to zero-emission buses by 2025.
 As Amsterdam Airport Schiphol’s bus network lends itself particularly well to a fast transition to zero emissions, this change will be implemented here immediately.
 On the other bus lines, the transition will take place gradually, and tenderers are being asked to prepare a transition plan.